-Author: Dio Cassius, Roman History, various passages (link to Greek text and full translation).
+Author: Dio Cassius, Roman History, various passages (link).

 Comments: Although a Greek-speaking person from Nikaia in Bithynia, Lucius Cassius Dio, or Dio Cassius (who wrote his history about the Romans some time after 229 CE), was firmly embedded in the upper echelons of the Roman imperial elites as a son of a Roman senator who himself followed the career path of a senator.
 Like many histories of the period, Judeans appear in different parts of Dio’s narratives, many of which are not included here.
 The passages gathered here are more specifically related to ethnographic culture in that they reveal Dio’s own (Greek / Roman) attitudes regarding Judeans or provide glimpses into specific Roman imperial stances regarding Judean customs.

 Source of the translation: E. Cary and H.B.
 Foster, Dio’s Roman History, 9 volumes, LCL (Cambridge, MA: HUP, 1914-27), public domain, adapted by Harland.

 [Dio’s views about Judeans in the context of Antony’s actions]